baspalinckx/SymfonyBlog/README.md

 ## Requirements

 Modern Symfony applications require PHP 7.1 and composer.
 In our tutorial we will also use the MySQL database version 5.7.
+Mac users should use Homebrew to install PHP and Vagrant.
+Mac Setup: [https://www.phptherightway.com/#mac_setup](https://www.phptherightway.com/#mac_setup)

 Windows users are required to run Ubuntu 18.04 as a VM for local development.
 Vagrant with Homestead is not recommended because it is just too complex for most web development purposes.